StBlackwood/creek/README.md

-## **Creek - A Distributed Key-Value Store**
+## **CreekDB - A Distributed Key-Value Store**
 ![Creek Logo](assets/creek_logo_med.png)

-🚀 **Creek** is a high-performance, distributed key-value store designed for scalability and fault tolerance.
+🚀 **CreekDB** is a high-performance, distributed key-value store designed for scalability and fault tolerance.
 It supports **replication, expiration (TTL), and eventual consistency** while maintaining a simple TCP-based interface.

 ---